SleekPanther/checkbox-toggle-selection/README.md

 Uses jQuery & JavaScript to select the opposite of any checkboxes that are currently selected

+No CSS just to make things easier to understand
+Possible improvements could be styling the buttons

 ###Tutorial Sources
 I cobbled together my own `invert()` function based on various sources.
 All of which I found to not meet my standards or were too complex